-CMCP welcomes partnering with member law firms and legal departments to produce online programs or events that meet the member’s strategic diversity goals and advance CMCP’s mission, i.e., promoting professional and business development for attorneys of color.
-Following are some general guidelines to help produce a well-attended, virtual program/event.
+CMCP welcomes partnering with member law firms and legal departments to produce programs or events that meet the member’s strategic diversity goals and advance CMCP’s mission, i.e., promoting professional and business development for attorneys of color.

 Participating law firms or legal departments must be current dues-paid members.
-In limited circumstances (see below) speakers may be drawn from a non-member organization.
+In limited circumstances, speakers may be drawn from a non-member organization (see below.)

 To organize an event, the participating member organization should submit a proposal including:

 Proposed dates and times for program.
 Lead time of at least 3 weeks from initial announcement of program to delivery is recommended.
 Online programs are generally delivered during business hours, Tuesday – Thursday.